Skip to content

 # emptyDir is at /var/lib/kubelet/pods/<pod-uid>/volumes/kubernetes.io~empty-dir/log-volume

-• Writer creating log entries every 5 seconds
+• Writer is successfully creating log entries every 5 seconds.

-• Reader can see logs written by writer
+• Reader can clearly see logs written by the writer container.

 Terminal window